 \subsubsection{ICGAN}

-Image Colorization Using Generative Adversarial Networks, abbreviated as ICGAN~\cite{nazeri2018image} proposed by Nazeri~\etal, has demonstrated better performance in image colorization tasks than traditional convolutional neural networks.
-Fully convolutional networks for semantic segmentation~\cite{long2015fully} inspire the baseline model and is constructed by replacing the fully connected layers of the network by fully convolutional layers.
+Image Colorization Using Generative Adversarial Networks abbreviated as ICGAN~\cite{nazeri2018image} proposed by Nazeri~\etal, has demonstrated better performance in image colorization tasks than traditional convolutional neural networks.
+Fully convolutional networks for semantic segmentation~\cite{long2015fully} inspire the baseline model and are constructed by replacing the fully connected layers of the network with fully convolutional layers.
 The basic idea is to downsample the input image gradually via multiple contractive encoding layers and then apply a reverse operation to reconstruct the output with many expansive decoding layers, similar to U-Net~\cite{ronneberger2015u}.

-The ICGAN~\cite{nazeri2018image} generator takes grayscale input image as opposed to random noise, like traditional GANs.
+The ICGAN~\cite{nazeri2018image} generator takes grayscale input image instead of random noise, like traditional GANs.
 The authors also proposed the generator's modified cost function to maximize the discriminator's probability of being incorrect instead of minimizing the likelihood of being correct.
-Moreover, the baseline model's generator is used without any modifications, while the discriminator is composed of a series of convolutional layers with batch normalization~\cite{ioffe2015batch}.
+Moreover, the baseline model's generator is used without any modifications, while the discriminator comprises a series of convolutional layers with batch normalization~\cite{ioffe2015batch}.